NateEag/dotfiles/readme.md

 then symlink their folders from `~/.password-store`.

 For example, checkout a personal repo at `~/personal/.password-store`, then do `ln -s $HOME/personal/.password-store $HOME/.password-store/personal`.
+Remember to also run `echo 'personal' >> .git/info/exclude` in `~/.password-store`.

-Showing, inserting, listing, and editing passwords should work exactly like you expect, as long as the GPG key for the repo is loaded.
+Showing, inserting, listing, and editing passwords should now work exactly like you expect, as long as the GPG key for the repo has been imported to your keyring.

 I have not figured out how to push / pull the nested repositories with `pass git push` and `pass git pull`.
 It's not too hard to do it manually, though.